-Q: Hi there, my son 3 and a half and was just diagnosed with ADD.
+Q: Hi there, my son is 3 and a half and was just diagnosed with ADHD.
 His speech is also delayed.
 I am a Brazilian mother, but live in Ireland with my husband.
 I am travelling to Brazil next month and I’m feeling really anxious about the flight.
 My husband is not coming with us and I am 13 weeks pregnant.

 My issue is: my ADHD child is out of control.
 It’s really hard to control him sometimes.
 He won’t listen to me and sometimes he wants to slap me.
 I was wondering if you could give me any advice on homeopathy or any natural medicine that could help my son in case he acts up on the flight.
 We recently came back from holidays, a three hour flight, and my husband and I really struggled to manage our son’s tantrums.
 Any help is much appreciated, thank you.

 A: We understand that this must be a very stressful time for you right now.
 ADD (Attention Deficit Disorder) is a type of ADHD (Attention Deficit Hyperactivity Disorder).
 Having a child with ADHD can be exhausting in itself, never mind when you are pregnant.
 Know that there is a lot of support out there for you and that, despite your fears of upsetting other travelers, people will empathize with your situation.

 The most important thing if you want to know how to control an ADHD child is that you need to do is plan ahead.
 Take time to write down all of the things that you think might happen and figure out solutions in advance.
 This way you will not be taken by surprise and as you would have practiced what to do in your head, things will feel easier while onboard.
-Is there a certain toy that will help your child feel calm during a tantrum?
+In terms of Is there a certain toy that will help your child feel calm during a tantrum?
 Can you bring along a game that you can both play on the flight?
 What would you do at home to help?